Fgerthoffert/jira-agile-velocity/README.md

 # Introduction

-Jira's many, many features is a strength, but can also sometimes make it difficult to consume/visualize metrics.
-This (opinionated) tool was created to provide different (though simple) views into the data currently hosted within your Jira instance.
+Jira's many, many features are a strength, but can also sometimes make it difficult to consume/visualize metrics.
+This (opinionated) tool was created to provide different (though simple) views of the data currently hosted within your Jira instance.
 It borrows concepts and code from [ZenCrepes](https://zencrepes.io) and applies it to Jira specificities.

 The tool focuses on two main areas: